-Due to the worldwide COVID-19 pandemic, material uncertainties may arise that could influence management's going concern assumption.
-Management cannot accurately predict the future impact COVID-19 may have on:
+Material uncertainties may arise that could influence management's going concern assumption.
+Management cannot accurately predict the future impact of the following among many other things:

-- Global gold prices - Demand for gold and the ability to explore for gold; - The severity and the length of potential measures taken by governments to manage the spread of the virus, and their effect on service provider availability, such as legal and accounting; - Purchasing power of the Canadian dollar; and - Ability to obtain funding.
+- Global gold prices;

+- Demand for gold and the ability to explore for gold;

+- Impact of tariffs;

+- Purchasing power of the Canadian dollar; and

+- Ability to obtain funding.